Writer(s): Bill Berry, Peter Buck, Mike Mills, Michael Stipe (see lyrics here)

 About the Song:

 Despite his lyrical contribution, Berry didn’t actually play on “Everybody Hurts.”
 Instead the task was covered by a Univox drum machine.
-Bassist Mike Mills says they “wanted to get this flow around…human and non-human at the same time.”
+Buck said they “wanted to get this flow around…human and non-human at the same time.”
 SF The song is also notable for the string arrangement written by bassist John Paul Jones of Led Zeppelin.